JimmyPun610/BarcodeScanner.Mobile/README.md

 # BarcodeScanner.XF
-BarcodeScanner using GoogleVision API for Xamarin Form Works on Android and iOS 10+
+BarcodeScanner using GoogleVision API for Xamarin Forms Works on Android and iOS 10+

 For Android, it use Xamarin.GooglePlayServices.Vision